-Article 19 Transitional rulings related to curriculum changes for the academic year 2020-2021 a.
-Students have to complete the course CME4300 Engineering Asset Management worth 5 credits. - For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course SPM8000 Project Management (7 credits) in their compulsory programme, the following transitional ruling applies: - a.
-Students have to complete the course CME4000 Project Management worth 6 credits. - b.
-If a student requires the 1 remaining credit to reach the minimum total of 120 credits for the MSc, this credit may be addressed by any elective as described in article 6. - For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course SPM8002 Process Management (7 credits) in their compulsory programme, the following transitional ruling applies: - a.
-Students have to complete the course CME4100 Process Management worth 5 credits. - b.
-If a student requires the 2 remaining credits to reach the minimum total of 120 credits for the MSc, these credits may be addressed by any elective as described in article 6. - 4.
-For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course CME2200 Dynamic Control of Projects (4 credits) in their compulsory programme, the following transitional ruling applies: - " Students must instead complete the course CME2201 Dynamic Control of Projects worth 4 credits. - For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course WM0312CIE Philosophy, Technology Assessment and Ethics (4 credits) in their compulsory programme, the following transitional ruling applies: - " Students must complete either one of the following courses:
+- 1. For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course CIE4381 Engineering Asset Management (4 credits) in their compulsory programme, the following transitional ruling applies: - Students must complete the course CME4300 Engineering Asset Management worth 5 credits. - For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course SPM8000 Project Management (7 credits) in their compulsory programme, the following transitional ruling applies: - a.
+Students must complete the course CME4000 Project Management worth 6 credits. - b.
+If a student requires the 1 remaining credit to reach the minimum total of 120 credits for the MSc, this credit may be addressed by any elective as described in Article 6. - 3.
+For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course SPM8002 Process Management (7 credits) in their compulsory programme, the following transitional ruling applies: - a.
+Students must complete the course CME4100 Process Management worth 5 credits. - b.
+If a student requires the 2 remaining credits to reach the minimum total of 120 credits for the MSc, these credits may be addressed by any elective as described in Article 6. - 4.
+For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course CME2200 Dynamic Control of Projects (4 credits) in their compulsory programme, the following transitional ruling applies: - · Students must complete the course CME2201 Dynamic Control of Projects worth 4 credits. - 5.
+For students of cohort 2019-2020, and of earlier cohorts, who did not complete the course WM0312CIE Philosophy, Technology Assessment and Ethics (4 credits) in their compulsory programme, the following transitional ruling applies:

+Students must complete either one of the following courses: